 - a.
-Documented ability to explain technical science topics relating to chemistry and hazardous materials response to a diverse student population with a broad range of training and experience. - b.
-Ability to instruct courses or materials similar to the course content, at the college, state or regional level, demonstrated by documentation of experience.
+Documented ability to explain technical science topics relating to chemistry and the physiological effects of exposure to the body, including cellular functions, to a diverse student population with a broad range of training and experience. - b.
+Ability to instruct courses or materials like the course content at the community college, state or regional level.
 A copy of student and/or supervisor evaluations may be required.